Cros5/cosc310EricL/README.md

 Allows for the viewing of warehouse inventory, adding/removing of items, and viewing of change history.
 The example image shows warehouse 123 after an item with ID 123 was added.
 ![image](https://user-images.githubusercontent.com/113552143/201820182-68c32d32-b3ef-4909-9473-6f341ea59751.png)

+## New Features

+#### Proper Warehouse Volume Storage Tracking

+The previous version of the system essentially only tracked the quantity of items stored in the warehouse.
+Now, users can input the volume per item when checking a quantity of items in or out and the remaining storage space will change depending on the total volume added or removed.

+#### Profile Sign in and Permission Verification

+Users are now required to sign in through the profiles page before modifying the warehouse inventory.
+The warehouse panel now also requires inputting an item's permission level when adding or removing items.
+Users' allowed actions in the warehouse page are now restricted by their permission level in that they cannot withdraw items with a higher permission level than their own.
+Anyone can still add items to the warehouse, the reason for this being that warehouse workers should be able to check items in while not having a need to withdraw them.